darrenleak/climanager/README.md

 ```

 ## After building/downloading bluff
 1. Create an actions yml file.
 You can use the example provided above.
+Or you can test with this file `https://raw.githubusercontent.com/darrenleak/bluff/main/actions.yml`
 2. Once the project is built, run the following:
 ```
 ./bluff --init
 ```
 3.1 For shell, use `zsh`

 3.2 The action files, you need to specify the absolute path to your action files.
-You can test with this file `https://raw.githubusercontent.com/darrenleak/bluff/main/actions.yml`

 # Using bluff
 Once you have built bluff you can do the following: